 THIS Is What Vicky Kaushal’s Fans Shout Out When They Spot Him In Public Now!

 Vicky Kaushal's film Uri: The Surgical Strike is storming the hearts of people and at the box office.
-Having crossed the Rx.
-100 Crore mark, Uri is the first super hit of 2019.
+Having crossed the Rs 100 Crore mark, Uri is the first super hit of 2019.
 The film is loosely based on the Indian Army's surgical strike against Pakistan in retaliation to the Uri attacks in 2016.
 Vicky Kaushal, who had an amazing year in 2018, with consecutive successes of films like Raazi, Lust Stories, Sanju, Love Per Square Foot, and Manmarziyaan, has started 2019 with a bang.
 He recently shared how the success of Uri has been for him and he also revealed what his fans shout out when they spot him in public!

 Vicky's Josh Is High With The Success Of Uri